cyrildever/crumbl-js/README.md

 # crumbl-js

-crumbl-js is a JavaScript/TypeScript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by [Edgewhere](https://www.edgewhere.fr).
+crumbl-js is a JavaScript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by [Edgewhere](https://www.edgewhere.fr).

 If you're interesting in using the library, please [contact us](mailto:contact@edgewhere.fr).